From 164a7bceeb67af9490d970e3c6e665198c6e1c9a Mon Sep 17 00:00:00 2001

 -Call Argument type Result - -len(s) string string length (in bytes) - [n]T, *[n]T array length (== n) - []T slice length - map[K]T map length (number of defined keys) - chan T number of elements sent queued in channel buffer - -cap(s) [n]T, *[n]T array length (== n) - []T slice capacity - chan T channel buffer capacity -- -

--The type of the result is always int
+-The type of the result is always int and the

 -implementation guarantees that

--the result always fits into an int
+-the result always fits into an int.

 -The capacity of a slice or map is the number of elements for which there is